 - Declaration of income for ASP / EYP.
 To know more read the document Information and Fees.

-You have submitted an application and if it is completed you can expect the following:
+You have submitted an application and if it is complete you can expect the following:

-Within 10 days the application will be processed by the ISLK Admission and you will know the status of your child’s application by giving you the following message via email:
+Within 10 days the application will be processed by the ISLK Admissions office and you will know the status of your child's application by giving you the following message via email:

-Waiting list: ISLK do not operate a waiting list and every effort is made to provide a place for those students who meet the admission criteria and requirements.
-However, if the admissions rules are met and there is no place in a class, the student can be put in the waiting pool for a short period, normally the current term the student is applying for.
-If a place occur a student from the poll will be offered the place looking at the intake criteria
+Waiting list: ISLK does not operate from a waiting list and every effort is made to provide a place for those students who meet the admission criteria and requirements.
+However, if the admissions rules are met and there is no place in a class, the student can be put in a waiting pool for a short period, normally the current term the student is applying for.

 Admissions Officer: Marie Liljeroth